nandiashim/nandiashim.github.io/_pages/about.md

 But wait, there's more!
 My scientific curiosity extends to unraveling the secrets of amyloid fibrils, proteins with links to Alzheimer’s and Parkinson’s.
 In my collaborative research endeavors, I am engaged in the search for potential inhibitors to combat SARS-CoV-2.
 Concurrently, I am also involved in enzyme design, leveraging the advanced capabilities of machine learning and artificial intelligence to drive innovation in this field.
 It’s a high-stakes challenge, but I’m all in, fueled by the promise of breakthroughs and deeper insights.

 Flashback to my roots: I'm a product of Ben-Gurion University in Israel, where I plunged headfirst into the fascinating world of computational physical organic chemistry, graduating in 2021.
-My love affair with science took me to the prestigious Weizmann Institute of Science, where, as a Dean’s Excellence Postdoctoral Fellow, I continued my deep dive into the world of Quantum tunneling and Organocatalysis.
+My love affair with science took me to the prestigious Weizmann Institute of Science where as a Dean’s Excellence Postdoctoral Fellow, I continued my deep dive into the world of Quantum tunneling and Organocatalysis.

 Thank you for stopping by, and I'm eager to share my scientific journey and discoveries with you!